hyosung11/Launch-School/Courses/journal.md

    * I referee two games today, one in the afternoon and one in the evening.

 11:40 Working on wording for variable scope answers.

+12:43 Working on understanding quiz questions and answers.
+Now going to see Dr. Mendler.